How is the writing of insurance contracts regulated in your jurisdiction?

 Are there restrictions on the types of assets which insurers or reinsurers can invest in or capital requirements which may influence the type of investments held?

 Insurance undertakings must invest all their assets in accordance with the principle of entrepreneurial prudence, as specified in Article 80 et seqq.
 VersAG.
-In respect of all their assets, insurance undertakings may only invest in assets and instruments whose risks they can properly identify, measure, monitor, manage, control, report and whose risks can properly be considered when determining the overall Solvency Capital Requirement under Article 37 (2) a) VersAG.
-All assets, particularly those covering the Solvency Capital Requirement and the Minimum Capital Requirement, shall be invested in such a way as to ensure the security, quality, liquidity and profitability of the portfolio.
+In respect of all their assets, insurance undertakings may only invest in assets and instruments the risks of which they can properly identify, measure, monitor, manage, control and report and the risks of which can be properly considered by determining the overall Solvency Capital Requirement under Article 37 (2) a) VersAG.
+All assets, in particular those covering the Solvency Capital Requirement and the Minimum Capital Requirement, shall be invested in such a way as to ensure the security, quality, liquidity and profitability of the portfolio.
 In addition, the location of these assets shall ensure their availability.

-Provided that Article 80 VersAG is observed, insurance undertakings are free to choose investment categories.
-Their investment decisions require neither prior approval by the FMA nor systematic notification to the FMA.
+Provided that Article 80 VersAG is observed, insurance undertakings are free to choose their investment categories.
+Their investment decisions do not require prior approval by the FMA or systematic notification to the FMA.

 How are sales of insurance supervised or controlled?

-As a matter of fact, sales have a significant role for insurance undertakings.
-So obviously the sales of insurance products are subject to supervision by the FMA.
-The FMA has the power to intervene in case of unconventional selling techniques.
+Sales have a significant role for insurance undertakings.
+Therefore, the sale of insurance products is subject to supervision by the FMA.
+The FMA has the power to intervene in the case of unconventional sales techniques.

-As a result of implementing the Insurance Distribution Directive (Directive 2016/97/EU, IDD) the VersVertG and the VersVertV came into force in Liechtenstein, which aims are to regulate the distribution of insurance products and protect policyholders.
+As a result of implementing the Insurance Distribution Directive (Directive 2016/97/EU, IDD), the VersVertG and the VersVertV entered into force in Liechtenstein, which aims are to regulate the distribution of insurance products and protect policyholders.
 The VersVertG established applicable rules on the conduct of distribution of insurance as well as information duties in the interest of policyholders.
 Insurance undertakings are always committed to act with integrity and fairness and in best interest towards their clients.
-Article 57 VersVertG contains an internal product approval procedure, which must be passed, before the insurance product is supplied to clients.
+The VersVertG not only regulates intermediaries, but also applies to insurance companies that sell insurance directly.

 To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?

 Due to Liechtenstein’s EEA membership, cross-border activity is possible under FOS and FOE.
-In addition, there is an agreement with Switzerland, which also provides for these possibilities in relation to Switzerland.
-Third-country insurance undertakings, on the other hand, require a license in order to commence insurance activities in Liechtenstein.
+In addition, there is an agreement with Switzerland that also provides for these possibilities in relation to Switzerland.
+Third-country insurance undertakings, on the other hand, require a licence in order to commence insurance activities in Liechtenstein.

-Liechtenstein implemented the EU-Directive 2002/65/EG concerning the distance marketing of consumer financial services with its Distance-Financial Services-Act of 2000 (Fern-Finanzdienstleistungs-Gesetz, FernFinG).
-The core content of the Directive are comprehensive information obligations towards the consumers and their right of withdrawal.
-The Directive covers all retail financial services such as banking, insurance or investment services which are sold at a distance by telephone, fax or via internet.
+Liechtenstein implemented the EU-Directive 2002/65/EG on the distance marketing of consumer financial services with its Distance-Financial Services-Act (Fern-Finanzdienstleistungs-Gesetz, FernFinG).
+The key elements of the Directive are comprehensive information obligations towards the consumers and their right of withdrawal.
+The Directive covers all retail financial services such as banking, insurance or investment services which are sold at a distance by telephone, fax or over the internet.

 According to Article 3 VersVG, policyholders have the right of withdrawal in case insurance companies breach certain obligations to provide information as especially provided in the VersAG.

-Besides, consumer policies are also within the scope of the Consumer Protection Act of 2002 (Konsumentenschutzgesetz, KSchG) which grants different rights for the policyholders, such as various rights of withdrawal from insurance contracts.
-For instance, Article 4 KSchG entitles consumers to withdraw within 14 days after the contract has been concluded.
+Consumer policies are also covered by the Consumer Protection Act (Konsumentenschutzgesetz, KSchG) which grants different rights for the policyholders, such as various rights of withdrawal from an insurance contract.
+For example, Article 4 KSchG entitles consumers to withdraw within 14 days after the contract has been concluded.
 Article 5 allows the consumers to withdraw in the event of misapprehension.
 The Act also lays down a list of contract components considered unfair and which are inadmissible for policyholders.
 Concerning clauses in pre-formulated terms and conditions, §§ 864a and 879 (3) ABGB must be observed.
-The use of unfair terms in pre-formulated terms and conditions of consumer contracts is dealt with in Article 8 of the Act of 1992 against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG) and Article 8 KSchG.
+The use of unfair terms in pre-formulated terms and conditions of consumer contracts is dealt with in Article 8 of the Act against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG) and Article 8 KSchG.

 Are the courts adept at handling complex commercial claims?

-Liechtenstein is a civil law country and its court system is based on three court channels that are called “instances”.
+Liechtenstein is a civil law country and its court system is based on three court channels, known as “instances”.
 As there is no specific commercial court in Liechtenstein, civil matters, which includes inter alia commercial claims, are handled by following courts.
 In first instance jurisdiction is exercised by the District court (“Landgericht”), in second instance by the Superior Court (“Obergericht”) and the third and final instance by the Supreme Court (“Oberster Gerichtshof”).

-We would describe the court system in Liechtenstein as experienced in handling complex commercial claims, as Liechtenstein’s commercial law has not changed a lot over the last years, the courts are able to offer high legal certainty.
+We would describe Liechtenstein court system as experienced in handling complex commercial claims, as Liechtenstein’s commercial law has not changed a lot over the last years, the courts are able to offer a high degree of legal certainty.
+Nevertheless, in highly technical proceedings, knowledge may be lacking compared to specialized courts in other jurisdictions

 Is alternative dispute resolution well established in your jurisdictions?

-Under the principle of freedom of contract, contractual parties are free to agree to settle disputes in the area of non-court.
-From our experience, methods for alternative dispute resolution, such as arbitration and mediation, are well established in Liechtenstein.
-Arbitration has a great significance in our jurisdiction since Liechtenstein has been a member of the New York Convention in 2011 and implemented the standards of the United Nations Commission on International Trade Law.
+Under the principle of freedom of contract, contractual parties are free to agree to settle disputes out of court.
+In our experience, alternative dispute resolution methods, such as arbitration and mediation, are well established in Liechtenstein.
+Arbitration is of great importance in our jurisdiction since Liechtenstein has been a member of the New York Convention since 2011 and has implemented the standards of the United Nations Commission on International Trade Law.

-Due to the fact, that practically every pecuniary claim may be subject to arbitration agreements, we are observing an increasing switch from ordinary court jurisdiction to arbitral tribunals in the area of dispute resolution.
+Due to the fact, that practically every pecuniary claim can be the subject of an arbitration agreement, we are observing an increasing shift from ordinary court jurisdiction to arbitral tribunals in the area of dispute resolution.

 Any contract by which the insurance portfolio of an insurance company is to be transferred, in whole or in part, with rights and obligations, to another insurance company subject to supervision requires the approval of the competent supervisory authorities (Art.
 124 VersAG).
-After each portfolio transfer, policyholders have the right to terminate the insurance contract within three months of notification.
-In the case of transfers of portfolios in the course of mergers and among insurance undertakings with close links, the FMA may exclude the right of termination upon application.
+After any portfolio transfer, policyholders have the right to terminate the insurance contract within three months of notification.
+In the case of portfolio transfers in the course of mergers and between insurance undertakings with close links, the FMA may exclude the right of termination upon application.
 Further information on the transfer of books can be found in Art.
 124 et seqq.
 VersAG.

-Also the FMA is entitled to order the transfer of an entire insurance portfolio to another regulated insurance company in Liechtenstein, which is afterwards responsible to administer the policies, if the insurance undertakings no longer meet the regulatory requirements.
-The insurance portfolios will be transferred to a insurance company in Liechtenstein in order to protect policyholders and the reputation of the financial market.
+The FMA is also entitled to order the transfer of an entire insurance portfolio to another regulated insurance company in Liechtenstein, which is afterwards responsible to administer the policies, if the insurance undertakings no longer meet the regulatory requirements.
+The insurance portfolios will be transferred to an insurance company in Liechtenstein to protect policyholders and the reputation of the financial market.
 The FMA will monitor and supervise the process of portfolio transfer.
-The Special Administrator appointed ensures that the interest of the policyholders is safeguarded until the portfolio transfer is completed.
+The Special Administrator appointed ensures that the interest of the policyholders are safeguarded until the portfolio transfer is completed.

 What are the primary challenges to new market entrants?
 Are regulators supportive (or not) of new market entrants?